chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/group-by.md

 ## Next Steps

 - Learn about [ranking expressions](./ranking) to control how documents are scored before grouping
-- See [filtering](./filtering) to narrow down candidates before grouping
+- See [Filtering with Where](./filtering) to narrow down candidates before grouping
 - Explore [batch operations](./batch-operations) to run multiple grouped searches at once